rceid/transport_weather/README.md

 ## 7. Regression Models Using Transport and Weather Data
 The directory *sparkML* contains the two files which create two Machine Learning models and upload them to Hive and HBase.

-The file *spark_ml.scala* contains the scala code that creates the ML models used to predict Divvy Trip duration.
+The file *spark_ml.scala* contains the scala code that creates the ML models used to predict Divvy trip duration in seconds.
 The script combines divvy and weather data on a daily level, formats the categorical variables splits the training and testing data 80/20, spearately fits a Linear Regression and Random Forest Regression to three different subsets of features, and exports model metrics to Hive.
 The three different subsets are i) date, divvy rider, and weather features; ii) rider and weather features; and iii) just weather features.
 Evaluation metrics include R<sup>2</sup> and Root Mean Squared Error.

 Features are broken down as follows:

 - Weather features: Average precipitation, snow, and temperature
-- Rider features: Subscriber or not, aender, age
+- Rider features: Subscriber or not, gender, age
-- Date features: Year, month, year-month interaction.
-Interaction not used in random forest as distinct values outnumber model's buckets.
+- Date features: Year, month, year-month interaction. *Note:* interaction term not used in random forest as distinct values outnumber model buckets.

-File *ml_to_hbase.hql* subsequently takes the Hive table and uploads it to HBase, along with an "index" table for distinct model types used for the ML view's dropdown menu in the app.
+File *ml_to_hbase.hql* subsequently takes the Hive table and uploads it to HBase, along with an "index" table for distinct model types, used in the ML view's dropdown menu in the app.
 ___
 ## 8. The Web Application
 Starting from the home page, the user has four views to select: